Tonbridge Circular via Tudeley walk

-- Follow this mown path gently uphill for 500m, with yellow-topped waymarker posts at regular intervals to confirm the right of way.
+- Follow this mown path for 500m, gently uphill through parkland dotted with mature trees.
 After crossing a small open area go through a wooden side gate onto the school driveway at a hairpin bend.
 Use the zebra crossing and continue uphill on the left-hand pavement, with the imposing Somerhill House? up the bank on your right.

 - Continue along the TWCW to the B2017, then turn left onto a permissive path parallel to the road.
 In the field corner cross the road and go up the driveway to Tudeley church.

 - Ignore a zebra crossing by a small hut and continue down a short slope to the next crossing point.
 Cross the driveway here onto a long sunken path between stone walls, soon going under a bridge connecting the schools with their playing fields and later through woodland.